falcosecurity/falco-website/content/en/docs/rules/_index.md

 In some cases, rules may need to contain special characters like `(`, spaces, etc. For example, you may need to look for a `proc.name` of `(systemd)`, including the surrounding parentheses.

-Falco, like Sysdig, allows you to use `"` to capture these special characters.
+You can use `"` to capture these special characters.
 Here's an example:

 ```yaml
 - rule: Any Open Activity by Systemd